ypark9/yopa.page/content/blog/2026-06-09-opensearch-nextgen-scale-to-zero.en.md

   - serverless
 ---

-AWS just [rebuilt Amazon OpenSearch Serverless from the ground up](https://aws.amazon.com/blogs/aws/introducing-the-next-generation-of-amazon-opensearch-serverless-for-building-your-agentic-ai-applications/) for agentic AI workloads.
+AWS [rebuilt Amazon OpenSearch Serverless](https://aws.amazon.com/blogs/aws/introducing-the-next-generation-of-amazon-opensearch-serverless-for-building-your-agentic-ai-applications/) for agentic AI workloads.
 The headline numbers are real and worth your attention: idle collections can now scale compute down to **zero**, burst up to **20x** in seconds, and the blog claims up to **60% cost savings** versus the previous capacity model.
+Check the [current collection-generation documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-create.html) before applying the migration steps.

 If you run a RAG stack — especially one where OpenSearch Serverless sits behind a managed knowledge base as the vector store — this lands right in your cost center.
 But I spiked the migration, and the interesting part isn't the savings.
 It's the gap between what the announcement promises and what the migration actually costs you.
 Let me separate the two decisions that this announcement tends to collapse into one.